PySimpleGUI/PySimpleGUI/readme.md

     window.Close() - To close your window, if a button hasn't already closed it
     window.Disable() - Use to disable the window inputwhen opening another window on top of the primnary  Window
     window.Enable() - Re-enable a Disabled window
-    window.FindElement(key) - Returns the element that has a matching key value
+    window.FindElement(key, silent_on_error=None) - Returns the element that has a matching key value
     window.Move(x,y) - Moves window to location x,y on screen'
     window.SetAlpha(alpha) - Changes window transparency
     window.BringToFront() - Brings the window to the top of other windows on the screen